tflori/orm/docs/configuration.md

 ---
 ## Configuration

+The entity manager gets configured through an array of options in the constructor.
+The keys of this array should be `EntityManager::OPT_*` constants but you can also use the strings if you prefer (once the library is stable the keys should only change when the meaning changes - so never).

+The entities mostly get configured with static variables.
+Some of them are public because you don't need to change them for every entity (you can change `Entity::$namingSchemeTable` directly after loading this class) and others are protected because they differ in every entity.
+If you need to have them in common you can create an abstract class.

 ### Database Configuration

 A project without dependency injection, different databases, database cluster or anything else can just use configure